Stephen A. CampbellStephen Campbell Clark Hill

-Steve Campbell is an attorney with the Environment, Energy, and Natural Resources practice group.
+Steve Campbell is a Senior Attorney in the Environment, Energy, and Natural Resources practice group.
 Steve’s practice is concentrated on assisting municipal, industrial, and commercial clients in complex regulatory, transactional, and litigation matters involving federal, state, and local environmental law, including NEPA, CERCLA, RCRA, CAA, CWA, Michigan’s Natural Resources and Environmental Protection Act, and issues pertaining to storm water, wastewater, wetlands, land resource management and development, hazardous substance release and response, underground storage tanks, air quality, and natural resources.

 This practice includes representing and advising clients, attorneys, and environmental professionals on myriad construction, development, and operational issues including administrative permitting and contested cases, procedural and reporting requirements, environmental and pollution liability protections, and brownfield remediation and redevelopment projects.
 This practice also includes advising clients with regard to municipal zoning issues, including municipal jurisdiction and authority regarding local historic districts and the siting of renewable energy resources, as well as the incorporation of environmental and sustainability concepts in project development.

 Steve’s practice also involves advising and representing large energy users in utility litigation and regulatory matters, as well as policy development, before the Michigan Public Service Commission and Federal Energy Regulatory Commission, along with related court appeals.
 This includes representing and advising clients on matters regarding utility billing practices, rate setting, power supply cost recovery, demand response resources, net metering and distributed generation, electric vehicle charging stations, interconnection of distributed energy resources, PURPA qualifying facilities and utility avoided cost, and mechanisms to ensure resource adequacy in competitive retail areas.